 One day recently while I was browsing the web I found the solution for removing backgrounds that produced a very smooth-edged result!
 And of course I can’t link to the tutorial because I don’t know where I found it, but this is how it’s done and it’s SO easy.

-Please Note: This tutorial is presented using Photoshop Elements 9, however the instruction should be similar in other versions of Photoshop and Photoshop Elements.
+Please Note: This tutorial is presented using Photoshop Elements, however the instruction should be similar in Photoshop CC.

 This is a photo I took using a black background.
 Once I had taken the photo I realized that there was all sorts of dust and flecks on the background that weren’t visible to my naked eye so it was necessary to remove the background.